What Is a USDA Loan? Here's How to Know If You're Eligible

 • Credit score: 640+

-• Income limits: Household income must not exceed 115% of the median income for the area
+• Income limits: Household income must not exceed 115% of the median income for the area.
+Find income limits in your area.

 • Debt-to-income ratio (DTI): Typically 41%, but some lenders allow high ratios with compensating factors